Create a record in ServiceNow from a Smartsheet row

 Set up the trigger

-The trigger you set up will run your new workflow every time the value in the Severity column changes.
+The trigger you set up runs your new workflow every time the value in the Severity column changes.

 To set up the trigger